 Not Knowing When to Ditch the Car

-It might seem strange to start out a discussion of the noble road trip with a suggestion to "ditch the car."
-But some people become so attached to their vehicles that they fail to take advantage of great budget travel opportunities.
+It might seem strange to issue a road trip suggestion to "ditch the car," but some people become so attached to their vehicles that they fail to take advantage of great budget travel opportunities.

 At the other end of the population spectrum, there are places such as Zion National Park where you can park and ride an efficient bus system to various attractions.
-This cuts parking problems, air pollution and overall congestion during peak summer times.
+This cuts out parking problems, unnecessary air pollution, and overall congestion during peak summer times.

 Shopping for Cheap Gas the Wrong Way

 You might expect that only the cheapest gasoline is advisable as your road trip unfolds, but not at the expense of traveling far out of the way just to save a few cents per gallon.
 The gas you'll spend to get there plus the time out of your trip will quickly eat up any savings.
 And if you're running low on fuel, don't overestimate how far you can go.
 It's better to get at least some gas at a more expensive station rather than running out when you're in the middle of nowhere.

 It certainly pays to know where the best chances for a cheap tank can be found.
 If you're traveling from a relatively low-tax state to a high-tax state, fill up on the appropriate side of the state line.

 If you've seen the quintessential road trip movie "National Lampoon's Vacation," you'll remember when Clark Griswold decided to drive his family from Chicago to Walley World across the country; the family car was piled high with suitcases and anyone could spot the occupants as out-of-towners by the appearance of the station wagon.